Samman-Pali/gopher-client/README.md

 ### Requirements

-You will need to execute my python script in a powershell to be able to view the styled/coloured print output.
+You may need to execute my python script in a powershell to be able to view the styled/coloured print output.
 Although it is not necessary, without it, you will see a lot ANSI characters that make no sense to you.
 Any terminal with ANSI enabled or working will be able to see the intended print style/colours.